net-zero-dri/net-zero-dri.github.io/_posts/2023-01-11-creative-workshops.md

 Inspired by some of the world’s earliest examples of narrative art and information sharing via pottery, the physical artwork will combine researcher's experiences and perspectives on the Net Zero ambition with cutting-edge 3D ceramic printing technology to create six one-metre-high vases.
 As a sustainable material clay has the ability to change and take on different forms, whilst providing a canvas for designs derrived through the participatory workshop series.
 Using clay for this commission is a metaphor for lasting change – and the change that is required for reaching net zero digital research infrastructure.

 The virtual aspect of the commission will be a 3D playable virtual environment, to be experienced through a web browser, virtual reality headset, or film projections.
-Hologram-like versions of the vases will be displayed inside a re-imagined digital infrastructure.
-The virtual interface offers an alternate way for people to engage with the artworks in their own time and place.
+Hologram-like versions of the vases will also be displayed inside a re-imagined digital infrastructure.
+This virtual interface offers an alternate way for people to engage with the artworks in their own time and place.

 The development phase of the commission runs from November 2022 to June 2023, and will culminate in an immersive installation and visitor experience in summer 2023 at [The Reel Store](https://coventry2021.co.uk/the-reel-store/) – the UK’s first permanent digital art gallery, in Coventry.